tesselode/nata/readme.md

 Removes all the entities for which `f(entity)` returns true and calls the "remove" event on each entity that is removed.

 ## Usage - ECS style
+While object oriented programming is a powerful metaphor, the **Entity Component System** pattern can offer greater flexibility and avoid some of the problems with inheritance.
+With ECS, entities primarily contain **data** rather than functions, and systems act on entities depending on what components they have.

-ECS style is almost exactly the same as OOP style, except you pass a list of systems to nata.
+Using Nata in the ECS style is almost exactly the same as using it in the OOP style, except you pass a list of systems to `nata.new`.
 ```lua
 pool = nata.new(systems)
 ```